linhbngo/linhbngo/docs/csc-466/index.md

 Grades will be based on the following distribution:

 - Assignments: 60%
-  - 1 individual assignment (15%)
-  - 1 project-based assignments (45%): 3 deliverables at 15% each
 - Exam:
   - Exam 1: 15%
   - Exam 2: 10% (Comprehensive)